emehtata/ruuvi2mqtt/README.md

 # Ruuvi2MQTT

-## Intro
+## Introduction
-RuuviTag to MQTT gateway.
-For people who do not want to use Home Assistant Ruuvi integration but read the sensors data straight from MQTT broker.
+**Ruuvi2MQTT** is a gateway for sending RuuviTag sensor data to an MQTT broker.
+This application is designed for users who prefer not to use Home Assistant’s Ruuvi integration and want direct access to sensor data via MQTT.

 ## Pre-requisites

-- A computer with network connection and BLE capability.
-Tested with Raspberry Pi 2/3/4/5 and several x86 computers.
+- **Network-connected computer with BLE support**

+  - Tested with Raspberry Pi 2/3/4/5 and various x86 systems.
-- Linux distro with Docker installed
+- **Linux distribution with Docker installed**

+This Python script reads data from RuuviTag sensors and sends the specified information to one or more MQTT brokers as defined in settings.py (see settings.py.example for reference).

 This python script reads RuuviTag sensors and sends specified data to MQTT broker(s) defined in **settings.py** (see *settings.py.example* for example).

 ## Home Assistant discovery
-When a Tag is detected for the first time, program sends configuration message to broker and Home Assistant shall create the wanted sensors for its use.
+Upon detecting a new RuuviTag, the program automatically sends a configuration message to the broker, enabling Home Assistant to create sensors for easy integration.

-To initialize the sensors again, remove and setup MQTT broker in Home Assistant or restart Home Assistant.
-Discovery config resets when MQTT integration client connects broker again.
+To reinitialize sensors, either remove and re-add the MQTT broker in Home Assistant or restart Home Assistant.
+Discovery configuration resets whenever the MQTT client reconnects to the broker.

 ## Usage

-Copy settings.example.py to settings.py and edit *brokers* and *ruuvis* to match your environment.
+Copy ```settings.example.py``` to ```settings.py``` and edit the brokers and ruuvis entries to match your setup.

-Note: if you don't add any *ruuvis* key-values, all your RuuviTags will be named as Ruuvi-<mac> in MQTT data.
+**Note:** If no ```ruuvis``` key-values are specified, all RuuviTags will be named with the prefix "Ruuvi-" in MQTT data.

-`make build`
+Use the following make commands for managing the Docker container:

+- ```make build```

-- Build Docker image
+  Build the Docker image.

-`make run`
+- ```make run```

+  Run the container.

-- Run container
+- ```make run_mount```

-`make run_mount`
-- Run container but mount current directory as /app in container.
-Helpful for development.
+  Run the container with the current directory mounted as /app inside the container, useful for development.

-`make stop`
+- ```make stop```

-- Stop running container
+  Stop the running container.

-`make start`
+- ```make start```

-- Start stopped container
+  Start a previously stopped container.

-`make rm`
+- ```make rm```
-- Remove container
+  Remove the container.

-If you want to use Debian slim image instead of Alpine, use `make DISTRO=debian` e.g. `make DISTRO=debian build`
+If you prefer to use a Debian Slim image instead of Alpine, specify it with ```DISTRO=debian```, e.g., ```make DISTRO=debian build```.

-See **Makefile** for other rules.
+Refer to the Makefile for additional rules and options.

 ## TODO
-- Script version info
+- Add version information to the script.
-- Support many brokers on one host
+- Enable support for multiple brokers on a single host.